Research Paper: On Mark Cohen’s Book “Under Crescent and Cross: The Jews in the Middle Ages.”

 In other situations, the apostolic laws and the church tried to enforce differentiation in which it forced the Jews to dress with a mark that indicates who they are.
 Some kings in 1215 used these laws to extort Jews and snatch them out of money.

-In the 13th century, the Christian State abandoned the previous traditions implemented since Augustus that indicated to the protection of the Jews as the witnesses to the truthfulness of Christianity.
+In the 13th century, the Christian State abandoned the past traditions implemented since Augustus that indicated to the protection of the Jews as the witnesses to the truthfulness of Christianity.
 This opened the channel to the expulsion of the Jews from the Christian societies.

 In certain crucial times, the authority would have granted the elite to decline the Jews amongst them.
 And as time passed, such cities resolved to divest from the Jewish problem for good through expulsion.
-Their marginalization resulted in their expulsion.
+Their marginalization resulted in their deportation.

 Christianity inherited from the Roman law, the conception that Jews are people of protection from violence and intervention in practicing Judaism.
-In these specifics the church as well as the state meddled with the status of Jews in accordance to their need to them as well as their ideologies.
+In these specifics, the church, as well as the state, meddled with the status of Jews in accordance to their need to them as well as their ideologies.

 In the early Middle Ages, when the Jews offered commercial services that others didn’t provide, the rulers applied the most forgiving applicable decrees concerning them.
-When the need to them was in less demand, the rulers found in Jews, especially those who worked in loans, as a perceptive resource for manipulation and inflicted high taxes on them.
+When the need to them was in less demand, the rules found in Jews, especially those who worked in loans, as a perceptive resource for manipulation and inflicted high taxes on them.

-In the best scenarios Jews were able to elude stern rules against them through bribery and inducement, and in the worse scenarios they were subjugated to overall violence, that ensued hatred towards them, and culminated in expulsion and expropriation.
+In the best scenarios Jews were able to elude rigid rules against them through bribery and inducement, and in the worse scenarios they were subjugated to overall violence, that ensued hatred towards them, and culminated in expulsion and expropriation.